BlackDice/scent/readme.md

 ### EcmaScript 6 support

 Framework is using some of the features as defined by EcmaScript 6 draft.
 Since the implementation in current environments are not really production ready, we are using shims.
-All used features are exported in `src/es6-support` file to easily allow replacement by another shim implementation if needed.

 #### Symbol usage